marklogic-community/RunDMC/apidoc/setup/README.txt

   track of the progress and also report any applicable warnings.

-STEP 5: Run setup-guides.xqy.
+STEP 6: Run setup-guides.xqy.
   http://localhost:8008/apidoc/setup/setup-guides.xqy?version=4.2

-STEP 6: Run setup.xqy.
+STEP 7: Run setup.xqy.
   http://localhost:8008/apidoc/setup/setup.xqy?version=4.2

+  NOTE: If you get an error message having to do with an invalid lexical ID,x
+        see the "WARNING" section below.

-STEP 7: Enable the collection lexicon in the RunDMC database (if not already enabled).
+STEP 8: Enable the collection lexicon in the RunDMC database (if not already enabled).

-STEP 8: Run the collection tagger script (operates on both DMC- and AMC-related content). http://localhost:8008/setup/collection-tagger.xqy
+STEP 9: Run the collection tagger script (operates on both DMC- and AMC-related content). http://localhost:8008/setup/collection-tagger.xqy

-  WARNING: This script bulk-updates a lot of documents, so it may take a while to run.
+  NOTE: This script bulk-updates a lot of documents, so it may take a while to run.

 SUMMARY